 - Which Project Management Software Should You be Choosing?

-According to Rory Burke, “ Project management can be defined as a way of developing structure in a complex project, where the independent variables of time, cost, resources, and human behavior come together.”
+According to Rory Burke, “ Project management can be defined as a way of developing structure in a complex project, where the independent variables of time, cost, resources, and human behaviour come together.”

 Irrespective of the size of the business organization and the organizational activities, Project management is very important.
 For small and medium enterprises, managing projects can be challenging and not encouraging.
 Unlike large businesses with dedicated project management departments or units, the SMEs mostly have their project management fused with other management activities with few individuals at the helm of affairs.

-Agile Vs Waterfall: All You Need to Know
+Agile Vs Waterfall Project Management: All You Need to Know

 What is Agile Project Management?